-Jesse Sherrett is a senior associate in the International Arbitration practice.
+Jesse Sherrett is counsel in the International Arbitration practice.

 Jesse represents public and private sector clients in complex multinational disputes across a range of sectors including the engineering and construction, government, energy, mining, private equity, maritime, sports and IT industries.

 Jesse currently represents multinational clients in arbitrations and court litigation in North America, Europe and the Middle East.
 Jesse has represented clients in arbitrations conducted under the ICC, LMAA, LCIA and National Hockey League Rules and has appeared before several state and federal courts in the United States.

 International arbitrations on which Jesse Sherrett has worked include the representation of and/or advice to:

 - Two international construction contractors, Respondents in an ICC arbitration brought by a Middle Eastern State entity arising out of the development of a world-class medical facility in the Middle East.
 Law of the Claimant’s State, London seat.
 Over $3.7 billion at stake.

 - Turkish contractor Enka Insaat ve Sanayi AS in an ICC arbitration in London against U.S. insurance group Chubb.
 The dispute concerns claims filed before Russian courts by Chubb, in breach of an arbitration agreement, in relation to a fire at a power plant in which our client was building equipment. $400 million at stake.

 - A North American mining company, Respondent and Counter-claimant, in a dispute before a U.S. state court brought by its principal contractor regarding the construction of a mine in North America.
 The dispute relates to delays and cost overruns on the project.
 U.S. law governs.